Updated March 17, 2022

-You can make a secure payment online by visiting our QuickPay Portal.
-You will need your QuickPay code, statement ID, or access code.
-This can be found on your statement.
+You can make a secure payment online by visiting our online payments page.
+You will need your Statement Code, which can be found on your statement.

 For billing questions, please contact us securely online by logging in to your Patient Portal account.
 Alternatively, you may call us at 813-948-8814 (Wesley Chapel) or 813-719-3716 (Plant City) and select the option for billing questions.